The aim of

 The director of the Multidisciplinary Center of Excellence in Antimicrobial Resistance Research is Marko Virta.
 The centre comprises research groups operating at the University of Helsinki and University of Turku

-The director of the Centre of Excellence in Complex Disease Genetics is Samuli Ripatti.
-The centre comprises research groups at the University of Helsinki, the Hospital District of Helsinki and Uusimaa, and Harvard University.
+The director of the Centre of Excellence in Immune-Endothelial Interfaces is Prof. Taija Mäkinen.
+The centre comprises research groups from the University of Helsinki and the Åbo Akademi University.

 The Centre of Excellence in Music, Mind, Body and Brain studies how the cognitive, emotional, embodied, and interactional experience of music develops, and how music functions as a powerful engine of change throughout the life span.